amina-nasrin/Computer-Networks/README.md

+This is a simple client-server chat application with basic client management, message parsing, and handling of specific client requests.
+The client-server communication relies on TCP sockets, where the server can handle multiple clients concurrently through the use of `select()`.

 ### **Client (Client.c and Client\_1.c)**

 The client application communicates with a server over a TCP/IP socket, sending and receiving messages.
 It has the following components: